I’m Ryan Peterson

 Why I’m Drawn to This Work

-I have a deep respect for the honesty it takes to bring these patterns into the open.
-My role is to provide a steady and thoughtful space where difficult things can be examined directly, without moralizing or avoidance.
+I have a deep respect for the honesty it takes to bring difficult patterns into the open.
+My role is to provide a steady and thoughtful space where these things can be examined directly, without moralizing or avoidance.

 What It’s Like to Work With Me